VistaCareTech/vistacare_communications_docs/docs/Tools.md

 ## Cable Spec Report (CSR) [NWT]

-This plugin exports one Cable Spec Report per selected FSA.
+This tool exports one Cable Spec Report per selected FSA.
 The report summarizes routed cable paths, poles, slack, and terminals.

 The following steps will allow you to output the Cable Spec Report: